alifeee/website-differ/README.md

 # Web differ

 This project takes a snapshot of a website and compares it to a previous snapshot.
 If the website has changed, it sends a notification.
+See the process outlined in [process.tldr](./process.tldr).

 It does not continually run, but is intended to be run as a cron job.